 Remote Patient Monitoring uses technology to take healthcare delivery outside of traditional settings.
 For instance, an older adult could use an RPM platform to transmit their vitals and other health data to their physician while still remaining in their home.
 By providing a constant stream of data, physicians can get a much clearer picture of their patient’s overall health as well as immediately identify when they may require additional (proactive) care.

 Live Video is synchronous, meaning that it works in real-time for both the patient and the physician.
 Store and Forward is asynchronous, meaning that medical information is pre-recorded and then transmitted electronically.
 This could be videos, images, x-rays, or any other health data.
 Instead of needing a video conferencing program, Store and Forward can be done with communication platforms such as a secure email.

 The Next Step in Healthcare

 COVID-19 has created a unique environment that has necessitated the expanded use of telehealth.
 Regular doctor’s appointments, mental health therapy, and even rehab and physical therapy have had to employ telehealth solutions.
+So what’s the difference between telehealth and two-way video?
 It’s a lot more than just two-way video, it’s a new way to deliver care.
-Telehealth closes the gap between healthcare and the patients it serves, allowing those who may not have access to care to get connected providers and pursue a healthier life.
+Telehealth closes the gap between healthcare and the patients it serves, allowing those who may not have access to care to get connected to providers and pursue a healthier life.

 At VirtuSense our mission is to create clinical insight for people and providers regardless of time, place, or circumstances.
 Currently, we offer two telehealth solutions: